stefankendall/steakgames.com/content/post/start-of-a-journey.md

 +++

 Games are built in stages.

-In my case, the stages are like watching a belligerent duck stagger drunkenly across a gravel road.
+For me, the stages are like watching a belligerent duck stagger drunkenly across a gravel road.

 <video style="width:100%" controls autoplay loop>
   <source src="/files/demo1.mp4" type="video/mp4">